rodv92/PLETSC/README.md

 Main applications could be messaging over low bandwidth links like POCSAG radio text, or JS8Call for HAM radio, and IoT.

 However, note that the underlying digital mode should allow binary transmission (not only transmission of printable ASCII characters) for seamless integration.

+For HAM Radio, there is also the issue that this compression algorithm REQUIRES the dictionaries to be present at the receiver end too, which could be interpreted by regulating authorities such as the FCC as encryption, which is forbidden.
+On the other hand, it is possible to mitigate this issue if a protocol preamble is added stating that this compression scheme is used, and then installed as a plugin.
+If there is no Internet access, and the RX side doesn't have the dictionaries or updated software, no luck...

 # TODO and ISSUES :